Sentinel7/java-algorithms/README.md

 # Algorithms V1

-This repository contains a large set of algorithms which I have written in Java and Python.
+This repository contains a large set of algorithms which I have written in Java.
 I've created this repository to learn about algorithms and improve solving different common computer science problems.

 ### Sorting: